Learn how to draw a coffee cup and you have the beginning of all kinds of different projects, from shading lessons to abstract art and more.

 - cut it apart and trace each piece on colored paper to make a collage

 - skip the plate add some hot chocolate and steam for a fun winter project

 - use this for your next art fundraiser so parents can order a drawing of a coffee cup ON a coffee cup

 See?
 All kinds of possibilities.
 The great thing about simple drawings is that they can be the stepping stone to so much more.
 And my sample shown here is to show off how much color and definition you can get even if you only have the most basic of supplies — a black marker and crayons.

-- How to Draw a Coffee Cup (click for a PDF)
+Materials for How to Draw a Coffee Cup

 Time needed: 35 minutes.